 The CoV-Pass-App allows for digital proof of vaccination.
 A QR code can be issued by the center or doctor administrating the vaccination.
 If the second vaccination has already been administered, the QR code can be retrospectively issued by many pharmacies.

-Residents are entitled to at least one free quick test per week.
-These are performed at community testing centers as well as certain pharmacies and doctors.
+Residents are entitled to at least one free quick test per week, ending October 11th, 2021.
+These are performed at community testing centers as well as certain pharmacies.

 Schools and Daycare Centers